TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

        'Your description'
    );

-This API call will register the file :file:`Configuration/TypoScript/setup.typoscript` to be loaded as static TypoScript.
+This API call will register the file :file:`Configuration/TypoScript/setup.typoscript` to be loaded as static `TypoScript`:pn:.
 The definitions inside this file will be effective when the file is loaded.

-As Fluid templates, partials and layouts will be shipped in the custom extension, paths for them need to be added to the file.
+As `Fluid`:pn: templates, partials and layouts will be shipped in the custom extension, paths for them need to be added to the file.
 Therefore adjust the properties: